Tim-KS/Music-Search-Webpage/README.md

 2. Go into the folder and open 'index.html'
 3. The program will be ready to use

+Otherwise follow the deployed link to test the application.

 ## Usage

 Provide instructions and examples for use.
 Include screenshots as needed.